AInsights Entry for Isoamyl Alcohol (CAS: 123-51-3)

 5. Use in Fragrances

-In the fragrance industry, isoamyl alcohol is used in various fragrance families, including fruity, floral, and gourmand compositions.
-It serves as a modifier, adding depth and realism to fragrance blends.
-Typical concentration ranges in perfumes and personal care products are from trace amounts up to 0.5%, depending on the desired intensity and character.
+In the fragrance industry, isoamyl alcohol is utilized in a variety of fragrance families, including fruity, floral, and gourmand compositions.
+It acts as a modifier and impact note, contributing to the top and middle notes of a fragrance.
+Typical concentration ranges in fragrance formulations are from 0.1% to 1%, depending on the desired intensity and character.
+Its volatility allows it to contribute to the initial impression of a fragrance, although it may also play a role in the fragrance's heart.

 Citation hooks: FlavScents; IFRA; fragrance chemistry texts